How To Exfoliate – Getting Your Skin Soft and Smooth All Over

 The product you use for exfoliating your face varies according to the skin type.
 Below are some product suggestions you can find on Amazon:

 - Normal skin: Dermalogica Daily Microfoliant

 - Oily skin: Paula’s Choice Skin Perfecting 2% BHA Liquid Salicylic Acid Exfoliant

 - Mature Skin: Avon ANEW CLINICAL Advanced Retexturizing Peel

 If you’re constantly finding your lipstick flaking off or you just can’t seem to keep your lips from peeling, there’s one way to get those kissable lips back in order – exfoliating!
 (Step-by-step instructions).
 Our lips easily dry out which makes exfoliating them a must.

 There are products you can buy, or you can use a soft toothbrush with vaseline on it to gently scrub your lips.
-Gentle is key on those sensitive lips.
-One added bonus from exfoliating is the natural color that will show from stimulating the blood flow to your lips.
+Gentle is key to those sensitive lips.
+One added the bonus from exfoliating is the natural color that will show from stimulating the blood flow to your lips.
 You can also make your lip scrub.

 Like every area of the body, make sure to moisturize your lips after you exfoliate.